Plant Exports Management System (PEMS)

 - plants and plant products, including for protocol markets and nursery products

 - calibration and loading of containers for ITCT

 The following are not currently supported by PEMS and should continue to be recorded manually:

 - records for consignments inspected at regional department offices

 - mixed consignments of horticulture and grain product, such as fresh vegetables and dried herbs; and dried fruit and nut mixes.

-AOs will only be able to complete inspection records in PEMS for plant export inspections that they are appointed for.
+AOs will only be able to complete inspection records in PEMS for plant export job functions that they are appointed for